Year 12 can seem a lot more daunting than it initially did, especially when your mind starts racing with questions about your HSC study plan.

 Both SelfControl and Cold Turkey cannot easily be circumvented, so once it’s set, you’re blocked until the timer is up!
 I use SelfControl on a regular basis so that I can focus without the temptation to check that one last notification.

 If you’re anything like me, I would sometimes rather stand at the fridge door for twenty minutes than study.
 Chances are, unless you’re actually feeling peckish, or your stomach is rumbling, you’re probably just bored.

 Before you launch into studying, have yourself a light but healthy meal so that you won’t be hungry when you’re studying.

 During study, nibble on brain-foods like nuts or dried fruit.
 Try to stay away from the sugar-filled lollies and chocolate that will just make you crash after 30 minutes anyway!

 Music vs. No Music

-Music works for some people, and for others it’s a distractor.
+Music works for some people, and for others it’s a distraction.

 I can’t listen to any music whilst studying; there needs to be dead silence as my imagination runs wild with any kind of music.
-For me, it’s a distractor.
+For me, it’s a distraction.